OpenNebula/addon-3par/RC_MIGRATE.md

 *TODO: This updates can be implemented into driver - tm/mv action.*

-OpenNebula doesn't known about this migration, so we have to edit at lease three DB entities using onedb command:
+OpenNebula doesn't known about this migration, so we have to edit at least three DB entities using onedb command:

 Update body of image(s) and disk(s) in VM, change image datastore ID and Name to Image_DS_B